ALGERIA & TUNISIA

 Notorious Bulla Regia

 Departing Tunis this morning, our destination is Teboursouk.
-Our first stop en route is Majaz al Bab, home to the Commonwealth War Memorial that commemorates the almost 2,000 men of the British First Army who died during operations in Algeria and Tunisia.
+Our first stop en route is Medjez el Bab, home to a Commonwealth War Graves Cemetery that commemorates almost 3,000 men of the Commonwealth Forces who died during operations in Algeria and Tunisia, including nine Australians.
 We then continue to Bulla Regia, a rare site that contains complete, superbly preserved, subterranean Roman houses.
 Most of the mosaics remain in situ, so we can view them in their original context.
-In antiquity, the city developed a scandalous reputation and in the 4th-century, St. Augustine preached a famous sermon here, berating the citizens for their loose and immoral ways!
+In antiquity, the city developed a scandalous reputation, and in the 4th century St Augustine preached a famous sermon here, berating the citizens for their loose and immoral ways!
 After lunch in a local cafe, we continue our journey to Teboursouk, with time to freshen up on arrival before we meet again for dinner in the hotel.
 Overnight Teboursouk (B, L, D)

 • Day 16 | Tuesday 10 February